-The good news is that there are some simple measures you can take around your home to keep your children safe, including:
+The good news is there are some quick and easy steps you can take today to help make furniture in your home safe.